 How did that happen?
 How can you have a style of your own without having done it intentionally?

 By practicing a lot (I mean A LOT) you become more accustomed to your medium of expression, so that it doesn't feel like a foreign object anymore but actually an addition to your hand and mind.
-Practice allows you to have full control on the medium so that it can do exactly what you want it to do.
+Practice allows you to have full control on the medium so that it can do

 When you know that that line you want to draw is actually going to be as straight as you need it to be, you stop worrying about it and it's like the connection between your brain and your hand is more direct, thus giving better results.
 Everyone has their style, and it's not really something you can control.
 It's just the way things are.